semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 ### Job artifacts {#view-job}

 Open the job log and go to the **Artifacts** tab.
-All the artifacts for this job are shown.
+All artifacts for this job are displayed.

 ![View job artifacts](./img/view-job-artifacts.jpg)

 Here you can:

-- Open folders and view their contents
+- Open folders and view their content
 - Click on files to download them
 - Press **Delete** to delete the artifact
 - Press **Delete Everything** to delete all the files in the current folder